mikependon/RepoDB.NET/pages/operations/executereader.md

 # ExecuteReader

 This method is used to execute a raw-SQL directly towards the database.
-It returns an instance of data reader object.
+It returns an instance of `DbDataReader` object.
 This method supports all types of RDMBS data providers.

 #### Code Snippets